vmakeev/huawei_mesh_router/README.md

-# Control Huawei WiFi Mesh 3 routers from Home Assistant
+# Control Huawei Mesh routers from Home Assistant

-Home Assistant custom component for control [Huawei WiFi Mesh 3](https://consumer.huawei.com/en/routers/wifi-mesh3/) routers over LAN.
+Home Assistant custom component for control Huawei mesh routers over LAN.

-**0.7.4**
+**0.7.5**

+- automatic detection of available functions
 - tagging connected devices
 - sensors for the number of connected devices (total and for each individual router)
 - enable/disable NFC on each router separately